Sparen/ReitOS/CONTRIBUTING.md

 Window headers are 32 pixels tall and contain the minimize and close buttons as well as the title.

 In regards to interacting with Windows, clicking a Window should bring it to the foreground.
+Holding a header allows the user to drag it, but not beyond the limits of the screen.
+Currently, dragging is locked on all four sides of the screen - in the future, if requested, it may be adjusted to only block on the top (similar to macOS).

 # Writing an Application for ReitOS
 We will use `applications/reitos-sysinfo` for this section.